 There are three basic components to ramen.
 The broth, the noodles and the toppings.
-The most important component, of any ramen, though, is the broth, because this is where the flavor is.
+The most important component, of any ramen, is the broth though, because this is where the flavor is.

-Once the broth is going, work on your toppings.
-For one of the toppings, I made smoked shiitake mushrooms.
+For another of the toppings, I made smoked shiitake mushrooms.
 This is surprisingly easy and fun to do at home and this technique can be used to smoke other ingredients as well.